 Samantha also brings to her teaching her study and practice of Eastern healing traditions and many therapeutic modalities to alleviate physical and mental suffering, including Zen and Tibetan Buddhist meditation, Ayurveda, and Traditional Chinese Medicine.

-Feeling that something important was missing after practicing yoga for five years, Samantha moved to Tassajara Zen Mountain Center, a Zen Buddhist monastery in the California mountains, where she spent the next few years in intensive training in Zen Buddhist meditation and work practice.
+Feeling that something important was missing after practicing yoga for five years, Samantha moved to Tassajara Zen Mountain Center, a Zen Buddhist monastery in the California mountains, for three years of intensive training in Zen Buddhist meditation and work practice.

-After leaving the monastery, she spent a year in Asia studying Tibetan Buddhism and Yoga in India, Nepal and Thailand.
+After leaving the monastery, Samantha spent a year in Asia studying Tibetan Buddhism and Yoga in India, Nepal and Thailand.